 Regaining control of life is one of the last steps to full recovery.
 Professional facilities will teach individuals how to regain self-control and complete control of their lives.
 They work in group settings to teach clients how to be entirely responsible for staying in a drug and alcohol-free environment.
 A professional supervisor and counselor are always on hand to help work through the issues that can cause a relapse and offer the help you need to reach your new goals in life.

 Treating each person as an individual through a tailored and custom designed program is the secret to the successful recovery of clients.
 The person has a much greater chance of recovery with the strength to prevent a relapse completing a treatment program.
-Being prepared for life after rehabilitation is a big part of recovery and a successful step to a better quality of life.
+Being prepared for life after addiction rehabilitation is a big part of recovery and a successful step to a better quality of life.